Law meeting

 Our bachelor's degrees are highly ranked by U.S. News & World Report.

-Applicable course work — As a law and society student, your 15 credits of core course work will include legal brief–writing and the philosophy of law and legal ethics.
-Throughout your studies, you can develop skills to critically analyze arguments and detect careless language use and fallacies.
+As a law and society student, your 15 credits of core online course work will include legal brief–writing and the philosophy of law and legal ethics.
+Throughout your studies, you can master the foundational concepts needed to critically analyze arguments and detect careless language use and fallacies.

 The prescribed and supporting courses in this program focus on contemporary issues in U.S. law and ethics.
 Many different course options are available to fulfill the remainder of the 123 credits required for the program, allowing you to customize the degree to meet your specific goals.